 Healthcare Analytics: Build-Versus-Buy Quandary A Hurdle

-In Part-1 of this blog post, we read about how the healthcare sector was lagging in data analytics as compared to the other sectors.
+In Part-1, Simple Guide to Outsourcing Data Analytics in Healthcare of this blog post, we read about how the healthcare sector was lagging in data analytics as compared to the other sectors.

 No doubt there are certain pros in doing your data analytics in-house, especially when a patient’s data is confidential, but the IT costs can be prohibitive, especially for medium & small HCOs.